idvorkin/idvorkin.github.io/_d/emotional-health-hold.md

 **Why?** It's easy to focus on what we don't have and what goes wrong, and forget all the things that go right, and that we should be thankful for.
 By taking a few minutes each day to remember what went well and what I'm grateful for, I'm reminded why my life is awesome.

+**NOTE** Often we confuse appreciation for gratefulness, with the difference being gratefulness is targeted appreciation.
+It's a good practice to include both appreciation and a target.
+In practice this means for each thing you appreciate apply a who you're grateful for, in 3 forms of "who": Yourself, someone else, and the universe/god.
+This makes the practice build your ability to appreciate and be compassionate to others (by adding a value to your understand of them).
+Lets demonstrate an example:

+I appreciate the sunrise:

+- Universe: I'm grateful the universe includes something as beautful as a sunrise, which is free to all
+- Other: I'm grateful to my wife who put the kids to bed, so I can wake up early and enjoy this
+- Self: I'm grateful to myself who prioritized waking up early.

-**How?** I use a physical journal called [FiveMinuteJournal](http://www.FiveMinuteJournal.com), it has you list the 3 things you're grateful for in the morning, and 3 things that went well in the evening.
+**How?** I used to use a physical journal called [FiveMinuteJournal](http://www.FiveMinuteJournal.com), it has you list the 3 things you're grateful for in the morning, and 3 things that went well in the evening.

 **How's that working out for you?** Really well.
 Because I can fill this out in less then 2 minutes, I tend to do it daily.
 It's hard to be objective, but since I've started this practice, I have been much more likely to think about how lucky I am.